Skip to content

 Data in Public Attributes

-When using One-Way or Two-Way binding, ensure your data is stored in the public attributes of your class.
-This allows the framework to access it from outside.
-This is similar to the PBO/PAI logic, where data had to be stored in global variables.
+With one-way or two-way binding, store your data in the public attributes of your class so the framework can read it externally.
+This resembles the PAI/PBO logic, where data lived in global variables.